MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-set-up.md

 Once you've created the two new Azure subscriptions, you'll need to submit the appropriate Customer Key offer request in the [Microsoft FastTrack portal](https://fasttrack.microsoft.com/).
 The selections that you make in the offer form about the authorized designations within your organization are critical and necessary for completion of Customer Key registration.
 The officers in those selected roles within your organization ensure the authenticity of any request to revoke and destroy all keys used with a Customer Key data encryption policy.
 You'll need to do this step once for each Customer Key DEP type that you intend to use for your organization.

 **The FastTrack team doesn't provide assistance with Customer Key.
 Office 365 simply uses the FastTrack portal to allow you to submit the form and to help us track the relevant offers for Customer Key.
-Once the Fasttrack request is submitted, make sure to reach out to the corresponding M365 Customer Key onboarding team to start the onboarding process.**.
+Once the Fasttrack request is submitted, make sure to reach out to the corresponding Microsoft 365 Customer Key onboarding team to start the onboarding process.**.

 To submit an offer to activate Customer Key, complete these steps: